-The public health effects of violent and degrading sexually explicit material online will be studied by the parliamentary health committee in the next few months.
-This study must be completed and a report made to Parliament by July 2017.
+The public health effects of violent and degrading sexually explicit material online have recently been studied by the parliamentary health committee, which made its report to Parliament June 12, 2017.

-This committee will soon meet to decide how much time they will give to the study and which witnesses they will call.
-Write to your MP and ask them to encourage their colleagues on the committee to give this critical issue the thorough study it deserves.
-See the EFC’s sample letter.
+Over the past few months the EFC encouraged our supporters to write to their MP to ask them to encourage their colleagues on the committee to give this critical issue the thorough study it deserves.

-This study was initiated as a result of motion M-47 introduced by MP Arnold Viersen.
-M-47 commits the Standing Committee on Health to study the public health effects of online violent and degrading sexually explicit material.
-M-47 was passed in December 2016.
+The parliamentary study was initiated as a result of motion M-47 introduced by MP Arnold Viersen, which received unanimous consent and passed in December 2016.

 Read the EFC’s brief to the health committee on M-47 and find out more information on our M-47 webpage.

 We also offer new material to allow you to reflect on these issues as an individual or in a study group: DOWNLOAD our free new study guide, Battling Pornography.